morrownr/USB-WiFi/home/How_to_Install_Firmware_for_Mediatek_based_USB_WiFi_adapters.md

 distros make mistakes and leave the firmware out of their distro and sometimes you may need to update the firmware.
 Hopefully the following is helpful.

-Instructions for the mt7921, mt7612u and mt7610u are currently available.
+Instructions for the mt7921u, mt7612u and mt7610u are currently available.

 -----

-mt7921
+mt7921u (mt7921au chipset)

 To install or update the firmware: